ngkamperlo/presentations/slides/sdet-2/Slides.md

 # Initial Solution

 - Considered creating another MFE invoked by the host/kernel.
-- Problem: This could lead to shared state between MFEs, violating the principle of MFE independence.
+- Problem: This could lead to shared state between MFEs, violating the principle (we had back then) of MFE independence.

 ---

 # Refined Solution

-- An MFE with a single input (browser custom event).
+- A MFE with a single input (browser custom event).
 - It renders in the DOM within a single element provided by each invoking MFE.
-- It communicates results via a predefined browser custom events
+- It communicates results via predefined browser custom events
+- It removes itself from the DOM upon completion

 ---

 # Result

 - The blackbox can be invoked by any MFE and front end languages.
-- It independently renders and deletes itself in/from the DOM.
+- It independently renders and deletes itself from the DOM.

 ---